Mesothelioma Cure

 Clinical trials are currently testing gene therapies, new immunotherapies, targeted drugs, and other exciting new treatments for mesothelioma that could eventually lead to a cure.
 A couple of recent trials show promise:

 - HPN536.
-Researchers at Memorial Sloan Kettering are looking into this investigational drug that targets the protein mesothelin.
+Researchers are looking into this investigational drug that targets the protein mesothelin.
 Mesothelin is found on the surfaces of some cancer cells, including mesothelioma cells.
-The current trial is working with patients with advanced cancers that have not responded to standard therapies.[4]
+The current trial is working with patients with advanced cancers that have not responded to standard therapies.[5]

 - Cancer Vaccine.
-Also ongoing at Memorial Sloan Kettering is the study of a cancer vaccine called Galinpeimut used with immunotherapies.
+Also ongoing is the study of a cancer vaccine called Galinpeimut used with immunotherapies.
 The vaccine targets a protein on the surface of mesothelioma cells.
-The study currently needs pleural mesothelioma patients.[5]
+The study currently needs pleural mesothelioma patients.[6]

 - TAK-500.
 With trials in several locations, researchers are investigating TAK-500 in patients with advanced or metastatic cancers, including mesothelioma.
 Some patients are getting the new drug alone, while others also get an immunotherapy drug.[6]

-There is no cure for mesothelioma, but treatments continue to get better every year.
+There is no cure for mesothelioma, but treatments improve every year.
 Talk to your doctors about emerging treatments and the possibility of joining clinical trials.